 Most demographic actuarial assumptions, including mortality and when members are expected to terminate and retire, were based on the results of the 2013-2018 Demographic Experience Study Report.
 The post-retirement participation percentage and percentage with spouse coverage, were reviewed in 2017.
-Economic assumptions, including inflation and salary increases, were based on the results of the 2017 Economic Experience Study.
+Economic assumptions, including inflation and salary increases, were based on the results of the 2019 Report on Financial Conditions and Economic Experience Study.